 6. Hold Your Baby

 Hold them close and tightly.
 I mean you did wait forever to be parents so I am sure this is not a hard task.
 This gives them a sense of security and that you are near.
 Be there when your baby cries and for heaven’s sake, don’t listen to unwanted baby advice and wise tails.
 You can’t spoil a newborn.
 Crying is there language, the way they communicate.
 Try learning her schedule, and anticipate her needs she will know you are there for her.
 Responding when your baby cries for you.

 Bonding is a personal experience and it takes time just like building any kind of relationship.
 For me there was a “wonderment stage” that lead into bonding.
 I was in awe with every eye blink and every sound that Jellybean made.
 We were new parents and she was new to the world so we all had something in common, we are all learning.
 I used all of these techniques that I learned through our adoption trials which helped wash all of my fears away.
 Even though you spent years trying to be parents, it doesn’t mean exempt from the same fears others who do not experience infertility feel.
 I love Chris more than I did when we met 12 years ago.
 Love constantly grows, as does the love you will have for your new baby.

-If you like our blog, how about showing us some serious bloglovin' and follow us!
-You can subscribe to our blog via email and can receive our posts hot off the press!
-(See right sidebar for how to sign-up) We are also on Twitter, Facebook and Pinterest!
+If you like our blog, even just a little, how about showing us some sweet sweet bloglovin' and follow us?
+You can subscribe to our blog via email and can receive our posts as soon as we click send!
+(See right sidebar for how to sign-up) If you REALLY like us, we are also on Twitter, Facebook and Pinterest!